 Prepared for the 2013 G20 Summit in Saint Petersburg, this report collects country evidence and lessons learnt in evaluating financial education programmes and suggests an overall framework to guide policy makers and financial educators when designing an evaluation study.

-Under the support of the Russia/WB/OECD Trust Fund for Financial Literacy and Education, the OECD/International Network on Financial Education (INFE) has developed significant work in relation to evaluating financial education programmes, including the collection of countriy experiences, challenges, and lessons learnt in evaluating their financial education programmes.
-Based on these evidence and lessons, the INFE has developed policy instruments on the evaluation of financial education programmes, including the INFE High-level Principles on Evaluation of Financial Education Programmes (2011) and two non-technical Guides to Evaluation (2011).
+Supported by the Russia/WB/OECD Trust Fund for Financial Literacy and Education, the OECD/International Network on Financial Education (INFE) has developed significant work in relation to evaluating financial education programmes, including the collection of countriy experiences, challenges, and lessons learnt in evaluating their financial education programmes.
+Based on these evidence and lessons, the OECD/INFE has developed policy instruments on the evaluation of financial education programmes, including the High-level Principles on Evaluation of Financial Education Programmes and two non-technical Guides to Evaluation.

 Monitoring and evaluating financial education programmes is essential to be certain that they are effective, to identify where and how they can be improved and to check whether resources are well used.
 Evaluation evidence can help identifying the most efficient programmes and influencing future funding decisions.
 Furthermore, when robust evaluation findings are generalised to a wider population it becomes possible to predict the overall impact of a programme on a much larger scale and set well-defined policy targets.